-Can I go and take my therapy equipment on holiday?
+Can I take my sleep therapy equipment on holiday?

 Travelling with your therapy equipment is now made easier, thanks to ResMed's device technology.

 Designed to be lightweight and highly portable, ResMed's therapy devices and masks will prove to be an easy travel companion, wherever you go.
-Most ResMed devices can be used all over the world, in the great outdoors and even on an airplane.
-This makes travelling with your therapy equipment relaxed, comfortable and easy.
-Just the way it should be!
+Due to the universal power supply, most ResMed devices can be used all over the world, in the great outdoors and even on an airplane.
+This helps make travelling with your therapy equipment, relaxed, comfortable and easy.
+Just the way it should be.

-Most of our devices operate with an external battery source, called the ResMed Power Station (RPS) II.
-In addition, Astral devices have their own external battery solution, offering even more flexibility.
-So you now have the freedom to go out more without interrupting your therapy.
+In addition, most of our devices operate with an external battery source, called the ResMed Power Station (RPS) II.
+It provides backup power in case the mains power fails unexpectedly.
 Our battery guide provides detailed technical information about using your device with an alternate power supply.
-Please note that you should always refer to the user guide for your device for specific instructions.

 Perfect for air travel

-Now there's no reason why your treatment should keep you from flying and getting a good night's sleep!
-Thanks to the portability and convenience of ResMed's sleep therapy equipment, the sky is the limit when you want to see more of the world.
+Now there's no reason why your treatment should keep you from flying and a good night's sleep.
+Thanks to the portability and convenience of ResMed's therapy equipment, the sky is the limit when you want to see more of the world.

-Before travelling with your therapy equipment, you should:
+Before travelling with your sleep therapy equipment, you should:

 - At least two weeks prior to travelling, get clearance from the airline to use your device on a flight (if your approval is in the form of a letter, carry a copy with you).

 - Arrange to sit near a power source on the aircraft.
-In case of no power source, the RPS II, our lightweight and portable power station, is ideal for air travel.
+The RPS II, our lightweight and portable power station, is ideal for air travel.

 - Carry a letter from your doctor certifying your need for positive airway pressure therapy.